Randrita/chat-with-pdf-gemini-rag/readme.md

 ## 🧪 Example Questions to Try

-You can ask questions such as:
+You can ask questions such as ( eg. if you use the files shared in the assets folder for embeddings ):

 - **What are the working hours mentioned in the document?**
 - **Is remote work allowed?**